Inside the anti-abortion protests plaguing clinics amid buffer zone delays

 Ms McDaid, 34, who has worked in abortion services since she was 18, questioned whether the rise was due to demonstrators stepping up their actions before buffer zones are enforced.
 The police recently came to the clinic after protesters were seen harassing members of the public, she adds.

-Ms McDaid recalls times they have been forced to comfort women seeking abortions who were in tears after being confronted by protesters: “In their minds, they think they are doing good but they are not.
-People don't want to be approached.”
+Ms McDaid recalls times that they have been forced to comfort women seeking abortions who were in tears after being confronted by protesters: “In their minds, they think they are doing good but they are not.
+People don’t want to be approached.”

 She says some of the women who use the clinic are “making a decision that is difficult enough” and should not have to be greeted by people trying to sway them.